BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 ### AggregateSparqlView

 This view is an aggregate of SparqlViews.
-The view itself does not create any index, but it reference to the already existing indices of the linked SparqlViews.
+The view itself does not create any index, but it references the already existing indices of the linked SparqlViews.

-When performing queries on the `_sparql` endpoint, this view will query all the underlying SparqlViews and then aggregate the results.
+When performing queries on the `sparql` endpoint, this view will query all the underlying SparqlViews and then aggregate the results.
 The order how the results across the different SparqlView gets merged it is not deterministic.

 If the caller does not have the permission `views/query` on all the projects defined on the aggregated view, only a subset ofindices (or none) will be selected, respecting the defined permissions.